-Ashwagandha, also commonly known as Indian Ginseng.
-It is a perennial plant from the Nightshade family that is native to the Indian sub-continent and northern Africa and is one of the most valued shrubs in Indian Ayurvedic medicine.
+How much do you know about Ashwagandha?
+This amazing herb, also commonly known as Indian Ginseng, is a perennial plant from the Nightshade family that is native to the Indian sub-continent and northern Africa and is one of the most valued shrubs in Indian Ayurvedic medicine.
 In the Sanskrit language it means “Smelling like a horse” but in English is known as “Winter Cherry”.

 Ashwagandha is one of a group of herbs known as “adaptogens”, meaning that it helps the body adapt to stress situations involving hormones in the body.
 You might have heard of adrenalin, which is produced in the adrenal glands which sit just on top of our kidneys and help us to respond to the fight or flight signals linked with stress and danger.

-The bioactive compound of withanolide found in the roots and leaves of the plant has been shown to have wide ranging properties including as a sedative an anti-inflammatory, anti-tumour, anti-bacterial and an anti-spasmodic.
+This herb has all kinds of health-supporting compounds.
+The bioactive compound of withanolide found in the roots and leaves of the plant has been shown to have wide ranging properties helping the body manage inflammatory processes, and relaxation of muscles, as well as having anti-bacterial properties.

 It has been taken for centuries for youthful vigour and sexual health.